 - Teachers shall be expected to plan and execute appropriate teaching units or daily lesson plans utilizing a variety of materials and methods of presentation within the limits imposed by law, the State Board of Education regulations, District policies and regulations and Board-approved curricula.
-These plans are to be submitted in writing to the appropriate administrator for approval by Friday afternoon preceding implementation. - A lesson plan committee of teachers and administrators shall be established during the 1990-91 school year for the purpose of developing an appropriate elementary school, middle school, and high school lesson plan format to be used district-wide. - When handling controversial issues, the teacher may express her/his own personal position on that particular issue as long as s/he makes it clear that it is only her/his opinion.
+These plans are to be submitted in writing to the appropriate administrator for approval by Friday afternoon preceding implementation. - 2.
+Every three (3) years, starting in 1993-94, a lesson plan committee of teachers and administrators shall be established to review the need for modifications to lesson plan formats. - When handling controversial issues, the teacher may express her/his own personal position on that particular issue as long as s/he makes it clear that it is only her/his opinion.